Passover to Pentecost – Food Week 2 Day 6

 The three main elements for the Passover meal were unleavened bread (no yeast/sin), bitter herbs to represent slavery, and the lamb (the sacrifice and the protector).
 The typology of the unleavened bread and lamb points to Jesus our sinless sacrifice.

-After the second Passover the people that came with them out of Egypt got the people all worked up about food.
+After the second Passover, the people that came with them out of Egypt got the people all worked up about food.
 They remembered the fish, cucumbers, melons, leeks, onions, and garlic they had in Egypt.
 And it was free!
-I guess they forgot about slavery, plus the rabble could have left and went back to Egypt.
+I guess they forgot about slavery, plus the rabble could have left and gone back to Egypt.

 Quail is mentioned twice in Scripture as the meat that God gave the people – Exodus 16 and Numbers 11.
 It is interesting that both of these were in the days right after Passover in the time of the Counting of the Omer.
 Even today there are large migrations of quail over this general area.